 Specific Heat | Specific Heat Capacity

 Specific Heat | Specific Heat Capacity :- Specific heat, also known as specific heat capacity, is a thermodynamic property that quantifies the amount of heat energy required to raise the temperature of a unit mass (typically measured in grams) of a substance by one degree Celsius (or one Kelvin) under constant pressure conditions.
-It is denoted by the symbol “c” or “s” and is expressed in units of joules per gram per degree Celsius (J/g°C) or joules per gram per Kelvin (J/gK).
+It is denoted by the symbol “c” or “s” and is expressed in units of joules per kilogram per Kelvin, JKg-1K-1 or calories per gram per degree Celsius, cal. g-1 °C-1.

 The specific heat of a substance is a measure of its ability to store and release thermal energy.
 Different substances have different specific heat values, which depend on their molecular structure and composition.
 Materials with higher specific heat values require more energy to raise their temperature compared to substances with lower specific heat values.